CDCgov/prime-reportstream/prime-router/docs/getting_started.md

 Developers can also run the router locally with the same Azure runtime and libraries to help develop and debug Azure code.
 In this case, a developer can use a local Azure storage emulator, called Azurite.

 To orchestrate running the Azure function code and Azurite, Docker Compose is a useful tool.
-After installing or the equivalent, build the project using `Maven` and then run the project in Docker containers using `docker-compose.`  Note: make sure Docker Desktop or equivalent is running before running the following commands.
+After installing or the equivalent, build the project using `./gradlew` (or just `gradle` if you have it installed) and then run the project in Docker containers using `docker-compose.`  Note: make sure Docker Desktop or equivalent is running before running the following commands.
 ```
 mkdir -p .vault/env
 touch .vault/env/.env.local